‘Wonderful! We need much more of this.’ Sean Rafferty, BBC Radio 3

-I’m working with the fine pianist Olga Jegunova on an interesting new form of storytelling for both adults and children.
-I tell traditional stories (well, my version of them) while Olga improvises around classical themes.
-We’ve developed a fantastic version of The Flaming Firebird, plus that old favourite Peter and the Wolf, and we’re now working on some other stories.
+I’m working with pianist Olga Jegunova on a new form of storytelling for adults and for children.
+I tell traditional stories while Olga improvises around classical themes.
 Here’s a video of how we work.
+And here’s a short video of us in action at Kings Place in London.

 Here’s what one teacher said of a recent performance:

 ‘The children were enthralled – to have 110 children engaged for 45 minutes is no mean feat!
 It is important they are exposed to high quality musical experiences that are appropriate to their age.
 This ticked so many boxes.
 It appealed to their love of stories and was so entertainingly told.
 Thank you so much.’
 Lynne Godfrey, Park Mead School, Surrey

 ‘I liked the way the pace of the piano kept up with the storytelling’ Theo